Dana Hall believes that money should never stand between a student and a great future.

 Dana Hall School’s John Means Spencer Memorial Scholarship was recently established by an alumna in memory of former Social Studies Department faculty member John M. Spencer.
 This generous scholarship includes tuition, iPad, and books.
 Students selected to receive these awards must demonstrate financial need each year, agree to take one social studies class annually, and remain in good academic standing.

 Each year, this scholarship will be awarded to a new day student applying for the ninth grade.
 The student’s family must demonstrate financial need by applying for financial aid via SSS by the stated financial aid application deadlines.

-In order to be considered for this scholarship, the student should submit an additional essay to firstname.lastname@example.org.
+In order to be considered for this scholarship, the student should submit an additional essay to firstname.lastname@example.org by February 1, 2022.
 This essay should highlight how the student will contribute to the Dana Hall community.
 Please indicate the “John Means Spencer Scholarship” in the subject line of the email.